Infinity-Development/Mongo-2-Postgres/README.md

 ## Features
 - Built-In Watcher to allow for interval based back ups.
 - Ability to ignore specified collections/models as a whole.
+- Easy to use, setup and configure.
+Extremely performant and reliable.

 ---